-Carrying amount of interest 28,856 27,848

-Share of profit before taxation 3,390 2,434

-Share of taxation (916) (605)

-Share of profit after taxation and total comprehensive income 2,474 1,829
+Carrying amount of interest 28,856 27,848 Share of profit before taxation Share of taxation 3,390 (916) 2,434 (605) Share of profit after taxation and total comprehensive income 2,474 1,829

 - (c) The amounts due from/to associated companies classified under current assets and current liabilities are unsecured, trade and non-trade in nature, interest free, repayable on demand, to be settled in cash.
 The Group provides for 12-month ECLs for all amounts due from associated companies based on an assessment of qualitative and quantitative factors that are indicative of the risk of default.
 The amounts due from associated companies are considered to have low credit risk and the amount of the allowance is insignificant. - (d) There is no share of contingent liabilities of the associated companies as at 30 September 2022 and 2021.